-If you’re not sure whether a text or email is genuine, give us a call on 0345 08 08 500.
+If you’re not sure whether a call or a text is genuine, give us a call on 0345 08 08 500 to confirm.

-We invest in sophisticated software to identify and protect you from fraudulent activity.
+We work hard to identify and protect you from fraud.
 If we believe someone has attempted to defraud your account, we’ll protect your money and contact you.

 Our cards also have the added protection of MasterCard SecureCode.
 This software works to stop any fraudulent transactions on your account.
 It can stop suspicious activity, like unusual card payments or purchases.

-If you don’t recognise a card transaction on your account, give us a call on 0345 08 08 500.
+If you don’t recognise a card transaction on your account, give us a call on 0345 08 08 509.

 Fraudulent emails can look genuine, but there are a few giveaways to look out for:

 If an email or text link takes you to a log in page, close it – we’ll never send you a link to a secure page.
 If you get a suspicious email or text, mark it as spam, forward it to us at email@example.com, then delete it.

 Your cards can be vulnerable to fraud – so it pays to keep a close eye on them.
 Here are a few tips: